-- (a) In order to facilitate the provision of street rights-of-way and necessary improvements, the following establish responsibilities for the installation of streets and related improvements for each class of street.
-Any area of right-of-way which must be reserved for future acquisition may be dedicated at the option of the developer or property owner for development rights transfer purposes as provided for in section 20-20(c) of this chapter and related provisions in the zoning ordinance in appendix A to this Code: - (1) Class I (Freeway-expressway): right-of-way: entire width reserved for future acquisition. - (2) Class II (lLimited-access arterial): - a.
+(a) In order to facilitate the provision of street rights-of-way and necessary improvements, the following establish responsibilities for the installation of streets and related improvements for each class of street.
+Any area of right-of-way which must be reserved for future acquisition may be dedicated at the option of the developer or property owner for development rights transfer purposes as provided for in the zoning ordinance in appendix A to this Code:

+- (1) Freeway-expressway: right-of-way: entire width reserved for future acquisition. - (2) Limited-access arterial: - a.
 Right-of-way: entire width reserved for future acquisition. - b.
+Improvements: installed by the public.

+(3) Commercial arterial:

-Improvements: installed by the public. - (3) Class III-C (eCommercial arterial): - a.
-Right-of-way: Up to 100 feet or required width dedicated, whichever is less, and the remainder reserved for future acquisition (50 feet half of right-of-way located on each side of the centerline).
-Any development along a class III-Ccommercial arterial street which requires specific improvements of the street to meet traffic demands of the particular development must dedicate the right-of-way necessary to accommodate those improvements. - b.
-Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his project frontage on existing thoroughfares at the time of his development.
+- a.
+Right-of-way: Up to 100 feet or required width dedicated, whichever is less, and the remainder reserved for future acquisition (half of right-of-way located on each side of the centerline).
+Any development along a commercial arterial which requires specific improvements of the street to meet traffic demands of the particular development must dedicate the right-of-way necessary to accommodate those improvements. - b.
+Improvements: installed by the public in accordance with a schedule of public street improvements, except that the developer is responsible for sidewalk construction along his or her project frontage on existing thoroughfares at the time of his or her development.
 Other specific improvements may be required to the thoroughfare to meet traffic demands of the particular development, in which case the developer must install the necessary improvements at the time of development.
-If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but remains liable for the costs of the improvements for which he would otherwise be liable.
+If, however, a public improvement project for the street is programmed and funded, the developer may be relieved of the actual construction, but remains liable for the costs of the improvements for which he or she would otherwise be liable.
 The developer has the option, after consultation with the city or county engineer and the planning staff, to construct all or a portion of the street if the developer wants to make use of the street for access to the development.
-Development along new elass-IH-C commercial arterials or extensions of elass-IH-C commercial arterials must utilize reverse frontage with the only access points being public streets or specifically approved street-type entrances.
+Development along new commercial arterials or extensions of commercial arterials must utilize reverse frontage with the only access points being public streets or specifically approved street-type entrances.